 If you’re enrolled in expanded Medicaid and you’ll soon be 65, you’ll want to familiarize yourself with the health coverage and assistance programs that might be available to you.

 Understand that although your assets have not been taken into consideration to determine your eligibility for expanded Medicaid, that will likely change when you turn 65.
-As of 2024, every state except Arizona and California had an asset limit for full Medicaid eligibility if you’re 65 or older, and most states also have asset limits for their MSPs.
+As of 2025, every state except Arizona and California had an asset limit for full Medicaid eligibility if you’re 65 or older (California will have an asset limit starting in 2026, although it’s much higher than the asset limits in most other states).

-But if you do qualify for an MSP – particularly the Qualified Medicare Beneficiary program along with Extra Help for prescription drugs – you may find that you still qualify for premium-free coverage and very limited out-of-pocket costs.
+But even if you don’t qualify for full Medicaid, if you qualify for an MSP – particularly the Qualified Medicare Beneficiary program along with Extra Help for prescription drugs – you may find that you still qualify for premium-free coverage and very limited out-of-pocket costs.

 You’ll want to reach out to your state’s Medicaid office before turning 65, to be sure you understand the specifics of 65+ Medicaid and MSP eligibility.